GOUPILPIL/Yuko-Datotsu/README.md

   - As a User, i can appoint another User as Second Club Event if i am the Club Owner
   - As a Moderator, i can accept or decline club/event subscription

------------ RESSOURCE :
+#----------- RESSOURCE :
--Symfony 3.4
+ - Symfony 3.4
--Api Google Maps
+ - Api Google Maps
--FOSuserbundle
+ - FOSuserbundle
--FOS js routing
+ - FOS js routing
--KPN paginator
+ - KPN paginator
+ - EASYADMIN symfony Bundle